LINWEN607/congregate/runbooks/migrations-to-self-managed.md

 * [ ] If accuracy is lower than 90%, review the diff reports again and see if any projects or groups are missing
 * [ ] Attach `data/results/*_results.*` and `data/results/*_diff.json` to this issue
 * [ ] Copy `data/results/*_results.*` and `data/results/*_diff.json` to `/opt/congregate/data/waves/wave_<insert_wave_number>/`
 * [ ] Notify in the internal Slack channel dedicated to this migration the diff report is finished generating with a link to the comment you just posted.
-If you need to run another small subset of this migration, mention that in the Slack message as well.
 * [ ] Notify the customer in the customer-facing Slack channel the migration wave has finished

 ### Archive Staged Projects